MicrosoftDocs/customer-insights/ci-docs/journeys/cdn-disabling.md

 # Impact of disabling CDN

-Dynamics 365 Customer Insights - Journeys uses Azure CDN (content delivery network) for caching image embedded in email, as well as lead generation forms and pages outside of the selected Azure geo to ensure performance of our service.
+Dynamics 365 Customer Insights - Journeys uses Azure CDN (content delivery network) for caching image embedded in email, and lead generation forms and pages outside of the selected Azure geo to ensure performance of our service.

 Dynamics 365 Customer Insights - Journeys may transfer customer data outside of the selected Azure geographic location when using the following features that use Azure CDN (content delivery network) to operate globally:
 - [Asset library](upload-images-files.md)